About PICS Internships

 - A PowerPoint presentation or video

-- 3 Photos of your summer, which will be entered into the PICS Photo Contest for a monetary prize
+- 3 Photos of your summer, to be entered into the PICS Photo Contest for a prize

 - An Internship Evaluation